HandsOnDataViz/leaflet-storymaps-with-google-sheets/README.md

 Mapbox storymap tutorial (Sherlock Holmes) (https://www.mapbox.com/mapbox.js/example/v1.0.0/scroll-driven-navigation/

 ## To Do
-- redefine narrative-map width; change narrative opacity
-- test benefits of MapBox dependency (such as high-quality satellite imagery?)
-- try making pure Leaflet version with flyTo (definitely in beta 1.0, maybe 0.7.7); remove pitch and bearing
+- TESTING pure Leaflet version (beta 1.0) with map.flyTo
+- PROBLEMS: (list them)
+- test older IE browser support and older iPad browsers
-- define all points, refer to them in chapters, and display all at start and during storymap
+- define all points, refer to them in chapters, and display all at start and during storymap if portable to pure Leaflet, try this:
+    L.marker([38.913184,-77.031952]).addTo(map);
+    L.marker([37.775408,-122.413682]).addTo(map);
-- evaluate pros and cons of one-color markers vs changing color when featured in narrative (see prior version)
+- evaluate pros and cons of one-color markers vs changing color when featured in narrative (compare with Mapbox storymap tutorial Sherlock Holmes)
-- determine if it will display polygons (as geojson objects?) for narratives about boundaries
+- determine if this model also can display polygons (as geojson objects?) for narratives about boundaries
-- find way to insert photos to automatically resize in narrative (as they do in pulse version)
+- automatically resize and center images to fit narrative div width (similar to pulse version)-